-Standard procedures used in cutting $\frac{1}{4}$ " (6 mm) float glass should be practiced.
+Standard procedures used in cutting 1/4" (6 mm) float glass should be practiced.
 All stock sheet edges must be trimmed a minimum of 1" (25 mm) to obtain a clean-cut edge.
-Special care should be exercised in cutting to avoid sliding tools over the reflective surface.
+Special care should be exercised in cutting to avoid sliding tools over the coated surface.

-Pilkington Eclipse AdvantageTM Glass should be cut with the coated side up to eliminate coating damage that could result from glass particles on the cutting table.
+Pilkington Solar-E[TM] glass should be cut with the coated side up to eliminate coating damage that could result from glass particles on the cutting table.